Coarse Texture, Medium Porosity, Low Density Hair

 Cleanse and Clarify

-- Wash hair in sections (4-6 loose twists) to avoid over-manipulation and breakage
+- Wash hair in sections (4-6 loose twists) so that it is easier to work with.

 - Use a mild, sulfate-free shampoo/cleanser to avoid stripping hair of its natural moisture.